King Range (California): Geography

 As part of the Northern Coast Ranges, the King Range runs parallel to the coast, and its western slopes fall steeply to the Pacific Ocean.

 The King Range is adjacent to the Mendocino triple junction, where three tectonic plates – the Pacific plate, the North American plate, and the Juan de Fuca plate – meet.
 The area experiences frequent earthquakes.

 Most mountains and ridges in the range are low to moderate in elevation.
 King Peak, at 4091 ft, is the highest mountain in the range.
 Snow falls above 3,281 feet (1,000 m) a couple of times per year.

 Natural history

 The range is part of the Northern California coastal forests ecoregion.
 It is largely forested with climax-dominant trees including coast Douglas fir (Pseudotsuga menziesii ssp. menziesii), oak (Quercus garryana and Q. kelloggii), and tanoak (Lithocarpus densiflorus), with pockets of sugar pine (Pinus lambertiana) found along steep slopes above the fog line.

 The rivers and streams that drain the range include the Mattole River.
 Four federally endangered species occur in the range: the coho salmon, chinook salmon, steelhead, and northern spotted owl.
-Other wildlife includes northern elephant seal, harbor seal, gray whale, brown pelican, bald eagle, peregrine falcon, black-tailed deer, mountain lion, bobcat, osprey, otter, gray fox and black bear.
+Other wildlife includes the northern elephant seal, harbor seal, gray whale, brown pelican, bald eagle, peregrine falcon, black-tailed deer, mountain lion, bobcat, osprey, otter, gray fox and black bear.